gajus/eslint-plugin-jsdoc/README.md

 * All functions must have a `@description` tag.
 * Every description tag must have a non-empty description that explains the purpose of the method.

-<a name="eslint-plugin-jsdoc-rules-require-description-options-3"></a>
+<a name="eslint-plugin-jsdoc-rules-require-description-options-4"></a>
 #### Options

 An options object may have any of the following properties:

 - `contexts` - Set to an array of strings representing the AST context where you wish the rule to be applied (e.g., `ClassDeclaration` for ES6 classes).
-  Overrides the defaults.
+  Overrides the default contexts (see below).
 - `exemptedBy` - Array of tags (e.g., `['type']`) whose presence on the document block avoids the need for a `@description`.
+Defaults to an empty array.

 |||
 |---|---|